 Tasmania State Election 2021.

-It was originally intended to be in 2022, but with the Speaker Sue Hickey, no longer a member of the Liberal party, it leaves the current Liberal government in a minority situation.
+The vote was originally intended to be no later than 14 May 2022, but with the Speaker Sue Hickey, no longer a member of the Liberal party, it left the current Liberal government in a minority situation.

 Sue Hickey was elected as the speaker in 2018 with Labor and Greens support, ahead of the Liberals’ preferred candidate.